webforj/webforj-documentation/docs/components/label.md

 <JavadocLink type="engine" location="org/dwcj/component/label/Label"/>

-The Label class is a Java class in the `org.dwcj.component.label` package.
-It is used to create a label object.
+The `Label` class is used to create a label object which shows static text.
 Here's an example of how to create a Label object:

 ```java
 Label myLabel = new Label("Hello, world!");